liliarose/DMV_test_notes/README.md

 ### Misc
 - drivers must always yield the right-of-way to a pedestrian; At an intersection where traffic is not controlled by traffic signal lights, drivers are required to yield the right-of-way to pedestrians within any crosswalk, marked or unmarked.
+- don't smoke when minor in vehicle
+- don't dump/abandom animals on highway
+- don't drive vehicle so loaded that u can't control, see ahead, or sides
+- don't carry things in passenger vehicle which extends beyond 6 inches
+- Don't let ppl ride back of pickup/truck unless it has seat & safety belt
+- don't transport animals in back of pickup/truck unless properly secured
+- don't drive w/ video monitor if driver can see it, and it displays more than vehicle info, global mapping displays, media player, or radio info
+- don't throw flaming/glowing things
+- Windshield/window sticks only at 7 inch sq on either passenger's side windshield lower corner or of rear window, 5 inche sq on lower corner of driver's window, side windows behind driver, 5 in sq located in the upermost portion of the windshield
+- don't hinder funeral processions; they have right of way
+- don't obscue license plate or alter it
+- dim lights to low beam within 500 ft of vehicle coming at u or within 300 ft of vehicle u're following.
+- Always have evidence of financial responsibility (insurance, $35k w/ DMV, surety bond for 35k from company licensed to do business in CA, DMV issued self-insurance certificate)
+- insurance must cover min 15k for single death/injury, 30k for 1+ death/injury, and 5k for propery damage
+- DMV retains collision reported to DMB by law enforcement (unless other person at fault) and you or other party invovled in collision if smo has over 1k damage or is injured/dies. (doesn't matter who caused it)
+- Paying fine = guilty plea in court and failure to appear in court = FTA, which an cause DL suspension
+- Failure to pay fine != DL suspension (2017), and courts don't need to notify DMV of failure to pay fine
+- Court notifies DMV of each traffic violation, and is placed on DL record.
+- If flees or tries to evade police is guilty of misdemeanor punishable for <1 yr in county jail.
+- If causes damage during police pursuit, imprisionment in state for 3,5,7 yrs or county for <1 year, fine b/w 2k-10k, and both.
+If manslaughter, state prision for min 4-10 yrs
+- Traffic convictions stay on record for 36 months or longer
+- NOTS (negligent operator treatment system): 4 pts in 12 months, 6 in 24 months, and 8 in 36 months
+- Non-commercial cited for 1 pt traffic violation, judge may offer to attend traffic violator school once in any 18 month period to mask it.
+- If too many pts, DMV may give probation for 1 year, or revoke DL.
+At the end, may apply for new DL
+- DL record is publicly available but medical records are confidential
+- If involved in vandalism, DL may be suspended <=2 yrs
+- reckless driving or speed contest causing injury is subject to imprisonment and/or fine
+- court can suspend/revoke DL of minor w/ concealable weapon or live ammunition or impose DL sanctions for minors w/ firearm misdemeanors
+- new/used vehicle

 ### Towing
 - when towing vehicle, trailer, or driving bus or 3 or more axle truck, must drive in the right most lane or the one marked for slower vehicls.
 If no marked lanes, there are 4 or more lanes in ur direction, u may only drive either of the 2 lanes closest to the right edge of rht eroad.